Can life-saving gadgets be made in garages?

 Dr Patrick Finlay, of the Institution of Mechanical Engineers said: "According to the World Health Organisation, 95% of medical devices fail to work in developing countries.
 Often designers in the West don't understand the conditions elsewhere.

 "This type of invention is very important.
 With these scopes you would normally need three different instruments for each examination, each one requiring batteries.
-For low income countries this is a joke. "'Shaken and stored'
+For low income countries this is a joke. "

 At the core of the ShakerScope is a powerful moveable magnet, surrounded by a coil of wire.